smolendawid/Gomrade/gomrade/classifiers/README.md

 ## Validation schemas

-Two validation schemas are implemented:
+One validation schema is implemented:

-1. Cross-validation on images
-2. Cross-validation with one-source-out.
+1. Cross-validation with one-source-out.

 ## Metrics